 Access to NGTS data

-If you would like advice on using NGTS data in your research, or are interested in forming a collaboration with the NGTS consortium, please don't hesitate to contact us.
+If you would like advice on using NGTS data in your research, please don't hesitate to contact us.

-Please note that any publications making use of NGTS data must include the following acknowledgement: "Based on data collected under the NGTS Project at the ESO La Silla Paranal Observatory."
+Please note that any publications making use of NGTS data must include the following acknowledgment: "Based on data collected under the NGTS Project at the ESO La Silla Paranal Observatory."

 Hints and Tips

-The first NGTS data release covers relatively small patches of the sky that have been surveyed intensely.
-These are scattered across the sky, so a cone/box search for individual objects is not a natural way to access the data.
+The NGTS fields are surveyed intensely but scattered apparently randomly across the sky.
+Consequently, a cone/box search for individual objects is not a natural way to access the data.

 From the source catalogue query page, just hitting "search & view" without including any coordinates returns a list of all objects in the data release, which can be downloaded in a range of formats.
 This might be useful if you want to run your own cross match using e.g. topcat.